 Let’s dive into the best options to secure a loan with collateral if you have bad credit.

-Collateral Loans for Bad Credit
+Getting a Collateral Loan with Bad Credit

-If you have decided that providing collateral is the best path for you, then you have options for collateral.
-You can use your vehicle, savings account, or CD for some personal loans.
+If you have decided that providing collateral is the best path for you, you have options.
+You can use your vehicle, savings account, or CD for some secured personal loans.
 The requirements for collateral will vary based on the lender and your unique situation.

 Wells Fargo is a mainstay in the American banking industry.
 If you currently have a savings account or CD account held at Wells Fargo, then you may be able to secure your personal loan with either of those accounts.

-With Wells Fargo, you may be able to lower your APR for a personal loan if you put up your Wells Fargo savings account or CD as collateral.
+With Wells Fargo, you may be able to lower your APR for a secured personal loan if you put up your Wells Fargo savings account or CD as collateral.

-The bank offers personal loan amounts between $3,000 and $100,000.
+The bank offers personal loans with loan amounts ranging between $3,000 and $100,000.

 Use Your Car as Collateral for a Loan

-Below are some lenders that may be able to work with your bad credit if you have a vehicle as collateral.
+Below are some online lenders that may be able to work with your bad credit if you have a vehicle as collateral.

 The basic qualifications are that you are bringing in at least $1,500 a month.
 Plus, you’ll need to be able to prove steady employment for at least one year.